MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-create-a-connection-group-with-user-published-and-globally-published-packages.md

     Publish-AppvClientPackage -PackageId <Package2_ID> -VersionId <Package2_Version_ID>
     ```

 2. Create the connection group XML file.
-For more information, see [About the Connection Group File](appv-connection-group-file.md).
+For more information, see [About the connection group file](appv-connection-group-file.md).

 3. Add and publish the connection group by using the following commands:

     ```PowerShell
     Add-AppvClientConnectionGroup <Connection_Group_XML_file_Path>